johnashu/harmony_convert_address/README.md

 # ONE Address -> ETH Address

-Service to convert One Addresses to ETH format
+Base Service to convert One Addresses to ETH format and serve results via API POST request.
 # Run with Docker

 On an OS with Docker installed.